gachaz/Plasticity/README.md

 I have made special effort to keep the same notation as in the article.

-Any questions should be adressed to guillaume.achaz@college-de-france.fr
+Any questions should be adressed to guillaume.achaz@college-de-france.fr I would be happy to help in any way